isc-projects/bind9/doc/arm/reference.rst

    :any:`transfer-source` determines which local address is bound to IPv4 TCP connections used to fetch zones transferred inbound by the server.
-It also determines the source IPv4 address, and optionally the UDP port, used for the refresh queries and forwarded dynamic updates.
+It also determines the source IPv4 address, used for the refresh queries and forwarded dynamic updates.
 If not set, it defaults to a system-controlled value which is usually the address of the interface "closest to" the remote end.
 This address must appear in the remote end's :any:`allow-transfer` option for the zone being transferred, if one is specified.
    This statement sets the :any:`transfer-source` for all zones, but can be overridden on a per-view or per-zone basis by including a :any:`transfer-source` statement within the :any:`view` or :any:`zone` block in the configuration file.

-   .. note:: ``port`` configuration is deprecated.
-A warning will be logged
-      when this parameter is used.

-   .. warning:: Specifying a single port is discouraged, as it removes a layer of
-      protection against spoofing errors.

-   .. warning:: The configured :term:`port` must not be the same as the listening port.

 .. namedconf:statement:: transfer-source-v6
    :tags: transfer